TaviEz/GymApp/README.md

 **Description**

-I chose to use this app to keep track of the workouts including the name of the exercise, repetitions, sets and also weight.
+This app is useful to keep track of the workouts including the name of the exercise, repetitions, sets and also weight.
 The exercises, reps and sets columns are added by me manually in VISUAL STUDIO, but if you want to add more you can add them by selecting the create new button in the ``/gyms`` tab.

 *Creating a new entry*
 ![gym2](https://user-images.githubusercontent.com/100527261/158465506-00860f58-09ba-4816-8e3a-9e469740fa37.png)